mrachih/historical_press_analysis/README.md

-# historical_press_analysis
+# 'Anarchists', 'terrorists', 'freedom fighters' – how do the media talk about social movements?
+The potential of historical press analysis.

-'Anarchists', 'terrorists', 'freedom fighters' – how do the media talk about social movements?
-The potential of historical press analysis
+Words are powerful and shifts in discourse are politically relevant.
+We see this today not only in the context of migration or gender.
+It makes a big difference, for example, whether the media speak of ‘climate activists’, ‘Klimakleber’ or ‘climate terrorists’.
+This is why media discourse, and especially the press, is also a central source for historical research.
+However, this presents several challenges: although many European newspapers from the 19th and 20th centuries have been digitised in various formats, they are often not systematically searchable as full texts.
+Where a full-text search is possible, it is not clear how well it works.
+Finally, there is the question of how best to analyse this mass data and how data science tools can help, for example by recognising typical word combinations.